How to Fix a Toilet that Bubbles/Gurgles When Flushed

 1. Bathtub Drain Gurgles When Toilet is Flushed

-If the house’s main drainpipe is clogged and then you flush the toilet, the toilet waste will have to displace the air in the drainpipe since it can’t flow out.
-The air displaced, just like electricity will follow the path with the least resistance, which in this case is the bathtub drain and hence the gurgling as the air escapes.
+If the house’s main drainpipe is clogged and you flush the toilet, the toilet waste will have to displace the air in the drainpipe since it can’t flow out.
+The air displaced, just like electricity, will follow the path with the least resistance, which in this case is the bathtub drain and hence the gurgling as the air escapes.

 It is easier for the air to escape through the bathtub drain than the toilet bowl since the water at the bottom of the bowl will act as a barrier.

-2.Toilet Bubbles when Bathtub drains
+2. Toilet Bubbles when Bathtub drains

 3. Toilet on a Septic Bubbles When Flushed

-If you use a septic tank and you notice that your toilet bubbles when you flush it, it means either the septic tank is full or the drainpipe to the septic is clogged.
+If you use a septic tank and notice that your toilet bubbles when you flush it, it means either the septic tank is full or the drainpipe to the septic is clogged.

-If the tank is full you undoubtedly need to empty it but a clogged drainpipe can be easily unclogged either by yourself or a plumber.
+If the tank is full, you undoubtedly need to empty it, but a clogged drainpipe can be easily unclogged either by yourself or a plumber.

 4. Talk to Your Neighbors